 The way most homes are built, there are a lot of little holes around and inside the ducts.
 These not only let in the air polluting dust and dirt but also allow air to escape the ducts or suck unheated or uncooled air back inside the home which can be a problem when trying to heat up a home in the winter or cool down a home in the summer.

 Our experienced technicians will address these issues to ensure they are resolved in your home.
 In addition, we can also use a UV light to take care of common air pollutants, such as odors, pet dander, allergens, and the common flu virus.
 The UV light, along with a proper duct sealing, will ensure your home and your air quality are all good to go.

-Contact our experienced Penguin Air & Plumbing team today to schedule your appointment to improve your home’s indoor air quality.
+Contact our experienced Penguin Air, Plumbing & Electrical team today to schedule your appointment to improve your home’s indoor air quality.